LEARN WITH SYNR.G

 Our growers can actually pick and choose the traits they are looking for in a new strain and use lineage to come up with the right formula.
 By understanding the lineage of a plant, you are understanding the cannabis’ genetic history.
 With this information, our growers can determine strain outcome, but can also make healthy decisions for their plants.
 From an agronomic perspective, Lineage is important when considering how well a plant will grow in certain environments, their resistance to dangerous pests and diseases, if they naturally yield well, how big their bud and canopy can grow and finally the stability and consistency for plant generations to come.

 Let’s quickly explore one example.

 Our Pink Grapefruit Haze strain is a phenotype of a strain called Nebula, which means that it is one specific combination of the parent genetics.
-We picked Nebula for our strain because of its intense citrusy aroma.
+We picked Nebula for our strain because it is citrusy.

 Our Tropical Breeze strain is from Brazilian and South Indian landrace strains.
-The parents of Tropical Breeze were selected because, aside from having big dense flowers covered in trichomes and a great structure, they have beautiful tropical fruit aromas.
+The parents of Tropical Breeze were selected because, aside from having big dense flowers covered in trichomes and a great structure, they are tropical and fruity.